 Devoted to the voters of the nation, the day is utilized to dissipate awareness among voters and for facilitating informed participation in the electoral process.
 New voters are felicitated and handed over their Elector Photo Identity Card (EPIC) in the National Voters’ Day procedures.

-The Ultimate Vote: Choosing Our Path Back to Satlok
+The Ultimate Vote: Choosing Our Path To Eternal Peace

 Voting is a process of selecting a leader capable of guiding and protecting us.
 It is vital to choose someone who ensures our happiness and safety.
 The first-ever vote in existence took place in our eternal home, Satlok, after the creation of souls.
 Tragically, all the souls currently residing on Earth made the wrong choice we chose Kaal Brahm (Satan) over our true Father, the Supreme Lord Kabir Sahib Ji.